-Our research vision is to create Assistive Augmentations: Designing intelligent human-computer interfaces that extend the limits of our perceptual and cognitive capabilities.
+Our research vision is to create Assistive Augmentations: Designing intelligent systems that extend the limits of our perceptual and cognitive capabilities.

 Our senses define the way we perceive the world and interact with the environment around us.
 While permanent or situational impairments often limit our capability to accomplish even simple tasks, a few people have developed extraordinary ways to overcome their limitations by making use of their senses in unconventional ways.
 Prominent examples include Evelyn Glennie – a world-renowned solo percussionist who is profoundly deaf but able to perceive music through her skin; and Ben Underwood – who could hear his surrounding environment and move independently using self-taught echolocation after having his eyes removed when he was a toddler.